You can add an existing Azure Kubernetes Service cluster and then manage it using KKP. From the Clusters page, click External Clusters.

 Navigate to the cluster overview, scroll down to machine deployments and click on the edit icon next to the machine deployment you want to edit.

 In the popup dialog, you can now increase or decrease the number of worker nodes that are managed by this machine deployment.
-Either specify the number of desired nodes or use the + or - to increase or decrease node count.

 If the cluster is stopped from the Azure side, you will be able to see the current state of the cluster as stopped.
 Cluster details will not be visible as the details are fetched using kubeconfig, and the kubeconfig is not available for the stopped cluster.